More about Infrastructure as Code Azure

 - Infrastructure as Code: Azure Tips to Save You Time and Headaches

 Microsoft Azure provides hundreds of Quickstart Templates for getting started with automating your cloud storage infrastructure.
 The cloud storage templates are in-depth and provide almost all of the configuration you need to set up your environment quickly and efficiently.
-Quickstart templates are a big part of cloud automation in Azure.
+Quickstart templates are a big part of establishing an Infrastructure-as-Code Azure strategy and moving towards cloud automation.

 In this tutorial you will be focusing on the cloud templates and how quick-start templates make deploying easy, efficient, and sustainable.
 You will also see an automated approach to setting up your cloud storage and combining it with the power of NetApp Cloud Volumes ONTAP for Azure.